This is cambridgeorganists.org Designed and produced by Stephen Taylor for the Cambridge & District Organists’ Association

 No. 15 Blow,blow..

 Many electric blowers in Parish churches were installed in the 1940’s and 50’s.
-Webmaster knew a chap who as a boy was paid 2 shillings and sixpence (15p) for three months of hand pumping at Wicken St Laurence until the blower was installed in 1947.
+Webmaster knew a chap who as a boy was paid 2 shillings and sixpence (15p) every three months for hand pumping at Wicken St Laurence until the blower was installed in 1947.

-The magnificent 1649 organ at Zeerijp, The Netherlands (right), employed two persons treading on stout oak levers.
+The magnificent 1649 organ at Zeerijp, The Netherlands (right), employed two persons treading on stout oak levers attached to the feeder bellows.
 A stop knob on the console rings a bell at the back to warn them of imminent wind demand!

 A recently expired Discus blower ( ex Wicken and then Kennett) shows the typical structure of a 1940’s model in the pictures below.
 With a heavy cast iron case you would hope for a substantial impeller for wobble free performance, but no -

-Nowadays better design of impellers provides steady pressure and it is possible to do without bellows by using regulation systems and bellows.
+Nowadays it is possible to do without bellows by using matched blowers, and regulation systems such as “Schwimmers”.
+(Cue another future item in this series)